davi-lucciola/ClienteApi/README.md

 # User API Template

-Template mede with FastAPI and PostgresSQL for develop any system
+Template API mede with FastAPI and PostgresSQL using clean archtecture for develop any system.

+## Tests

+I have made Unit Tests and Integrated Tests using Pytest.
+For the integrated tests i use an sqlite db in memory for simplify and not persist in real database.

-# Run Local
+## Run Local

 Having docker installed in your pc, follow the commands: